Government of New Jersey: Governor

-Lieutenant Governor
+Lieutenant governor

-The Lieutenant Governor of New Jersey is the second highest-ranking official in the state government.
+The lieutenant governor of New Jersey is the second highest-ranking official in the state government.
 The office of lieutenant governor is elected on a ticket with the governor for a four-year term concurrent with the governor.
 Because the position lacks distinct powers or purpose other than to exist solely as next in the order of succession, the state constitution requires that the lieutenant governor be appointed to serve as the head of a cabinet-level department or administrative agency within the Governor's administration.
 However, pursuant to the state constitution, a lieutenant governor cannot serve as the state's Attorney General.

-Prior to 2010, New Jersey was one of a few states in the United States that did not have a Lieutenant Governor to succeed to the governorship in the event of a vacancy in that office.
+Prior to 2010, New Jersey was one of a few states in the United States that did not have a lieutenant governor to succeed to the governorship in the event of a vacancy in that office.
 For most of the state's (and previously the colony's) history, a vacancy in the position of governor was filled by the president of the State Senate (called the "Legislative Council" from 1776 to 1844), or during the colonial era by the president of the royal governor's Provincial Council.
 After several episodes where the state had multiple "acting governors" in the span of a few years following the resignations of Governor Christine Todd Whitman in 2001 and Governor James E. McGreevey in 2004, popular sentiment and political pressure from the state's residents and news media outlets sought a permanent and tenable solution to the issue of succession when the governor's office became vacant.
 A 2005 referendum to amend the constitution provided for the position of lieutenant governor to be created, to change the order of succession, and that the post would be filled in next gubernatorial election (2009).

 Republican Kim Guadagno was the first to serve in the post in its modern form.
 Guadagno, previously the sheriff in Monmouth County, was chosen by Governor Chris Christie to be his running-mate on the Republican party ticket in the 2009 election.

 Departments

 The state constitution provides that the governor appoints the heads of up to 20 principal departments.
-As of 2013, there are 15 cabinet-level or principal departments in the state's executive branch.
+As of 2024, the state's executive branch has 15 cabinet-level or principal departments.